Fipas/movie-trailer-website/README.md

 # Usage

 It is possible to generate the website using a predefined collection of movies stored at `movie_list.json` file.
-To do so, navegate to the root directory and execute
+To do so, navigate to the root directory and execute
 ```
 python entertainment_center.py
 ```